AdobeDocs/analytics.en/help/components/c-variables/dimensionslist/reports-unique-visitors-v15-dsc.md

 ---
 description: Shows you the number of unique visitors who accessed your site.
 Each visitor is counted once, regardless of how many times the person visits your website.
-seo-description: Shows you the number of unique visitors who accessed your site.
-Each visitor is counted once, regardless of how many times the person visits your website.
-seo-title: Unique Visitors
 solution: Analytics
 title: Unique Visitors
 topic: Reports